DataDog/datadog-ci/src/commands/synthetics/README.md

 datadog-ci synthetics upload-application --config global-config.json
 ```

-The default value for the Global Configuration file is `datadog-ci.json`.
-If you name you global config file that you don't need to use the `--config` flag, the file will be automatically picked up.
+The default file name for the [global configuration file](#global-configuration-file-options) is `datadog-ci.json`.
+If you use this name for your global configuration file, you may omit the `--config` flag.

 ## Further reading